 About the author

 His essays, poems, and translations are widely published, and his plays have been performed at many theatres.
-He lives in Stockholm with his partner.
+He lives in Stockholm.